sulabhkatiyar/Spatial_Att/README.md

 | Ours | 15 | 0.634 | 0.460 | 0.322 | 0.223 | 0.181 | 0.466 | 0.126 | 0.449 |
 | Ours | 20 | 0.626 | 0.452 | 0.314 | 0.215 | 0.179 | 0.453 | 0.124 | 0.447 |

+### Reproducing the results:
+1. Download 'Karpathy Splits' for train, validation and testing from [here](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
+2. For evaluation, the model already generates BLEU scores.
+In addition, it saves results and image annotations as needed in MSCOCO evaluation format.
+So for generation of METEOR, CIDEr, ROUGE-L and SPICE evaluation metrics, the evaluation code can be downloaded from [here](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI).

+#### Prerequisites:
+1. This code has been tested on python 3.6.9 but should word on all python versions > 3.6.
+2. Pytorch v1.5.0
+3. CUDA v10.1
+4. Torchvision v0.6.0
+5. Numpy v.1.15.0
+6. pretrainedmodels v0.7.4 (Install from [source](https://github.com/Cadene/pretrained-models.pytorch.git)).
+(I think all versions will work but I have listed here for the sake of completeness.)

+#### Execution:
+1. First set the path to Flickr8k/Flickr30k/MSCOCO data folders in create_input_files.py file ('dataname' replaced by f8k/f30k/coco).
+2. Create processed dataset by running:
+> python create_input_files.py

+3. To train the model:
+> python train.py

+4. To evaluate:
+> python eval.py beamsize

+(eg.: python train_f8k.py 20)